alexanderlin-com/CS4800-Assignment-1/writeup.md

 The project was completed well under budgeted time, showing how generative AI can speed up prototyping while enhancing functionality.

 ⸻

-⚡ Done.
-Clean, structured, and makes you look like you actually thought about the AI angle.

-Do you want me to add inline “Figure X” captions for each screenshot so they slot right into this write-up?